Why Pompey duo will be at West Ham under-21s v Manchester City tonight - and the youngsters who might catch their eye

-Why Portsmouth duo will be at West Ham under-21s v Manchester City tonight - and the Premier League 2 youngsters who might catch their attention
+The Premier League 2 fixture Portsmouth boss John Mousinho will attend tonight - and the youngsters who might catch his eye

 Pompey duo John Mousinho and Jon Harley will be on scouting duty ahead of the Blues’ League One trip to Cambridge United on Saturday.